lhch9550/Quantify-Course-Impact/README.md

 <img src="https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/669769ab-afff-40bb-a863-a87569cf0b07" width="80%" height="80%">
 </p>

 The coverage of a course is determined by the number of occupational or skill nodes to which each course node is connected.
 Let *k<sub>i</sub>* signify the degree of course node *i* within the projected monopartite course network.
-For Course Impact Index, dividing the number of relevant jobs/skills(which represents the demand of the labor market) by the count of similar courses(which represents the supply from the educational market), we expect the index to offer a balanced assessment of the course's impact within the broader context of the network.
+As to the newly suggested index, dividing the number of relevant jobs/skills(which represents the demand of the labor market) by the count of similar courses(which represents the supply from the educational market), we expect the index to offer a balanced assessment of the course's impact within the broader context of the network.

 **Course specificity & Proficiency**